rodrigoescandon/atlas-of-housing-production/README.md

 GitHub repo for The Atlas of Housing Production.

+## To-do

+- Content
+  - Add information from thesis.
+  - Make section about self-building manuals.
+- Programming
+  - Sparate on click directives in modal.

 ## Credits

 - This project is based on Dan Urbanowicz's [eleventy-netlify-boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate) starter.